• Skip to primary navigation

 Storage

-These muffins can be store at room temperature in a airtight container for up to 5 days.
+These muffins can be stored at room temperature in a airtight container for up to 5 days.

 • Easy Lemon Muffins with Chia Seeds